Lednerb/bilberry-hugo-theme/v4/README.md

 Please note that the top navigation bar is minimized by default on mobile devices.

 ### Light/Dark Theme Mode
-Switching between light and dark theme mode can be enabled by setting the `enableLightDarkMode` parameter to `true`:
+Switching between light and dark theme mode can be enabled by setting the `enableLightDarkTheme` parameter to `true`:
 ```toml
 [params]
   enableLightDarkTheme = true